Of Commerce, Counsel & the Coin

 Abrams tanks, Virginia-class submarines

-The land and sea side of the tripod.
-No sustained ground war is possible without its catalogues open on the table.
+It supplies the land and sea sides of the tripod, and no sustained ground war is possible without its catalogues open on the table.

 Contractor